chilliyTV/DayZ-Rostow-Settings/CustomSpookyAreas/README.md

-i added two spooky Areas around the Big Castles.
+here i added two spooky Areas around the Big Castles on the DayZ Map Rostow.

 add this into your: